alan-turing-institute/alexa-room-finder/docs/room-finder.md

 The [lambda/requesters.js](../lambda/requesters.js) file contains a set of functions that make requests to the Microsoft Graph API.
 The available functions are `getCalendars()`, `postRoom()`, and `findFreeRoom()`.
 All of these functions return [Q promises](https://github.com/kriskowal/q) - I still personally think Q is still better supported than ES6 promises, which is why I used it.
 This means the appropriate way to use them is `requesters.function(...).then((returned) => {...})`.

-All these functions also use the [request](https://github.com/request/request) module to make their API request.
+All these functions also use the [request](https://github.com/request/request) package to make their API request.

 #### `getCalendars(token)`